The inaugural

 For people with passion for music

 The Adelaide Jazz Festival (AJF) is a weekend-long program of live performances leading up to UNESCO’s International Jazz Day on 30 April.
-Presenting a broad range of jazz genres across city venues, its aim is to surprise, inspire and delight audiences by discovering new musical experiences.
+Presenting a broad range of jazz genres across central venues at affordable prices, its aim is to surprise, inspire and delight audiences by discovering new musical experiences.

 The Adelaide Jazz Festival acknowledges the Kaurna People as the traditional owners of the Adelaide Plains, Kaurna Yerta.
 We thank Elders past, present and emerging who care for this land and waters.